springfeld7/SpaceShooter/README.md

 A Space Shooter created as part of a course (Game Development for Android 7.5hp, conducted by Ulf Benjaminssson).

+# NOTE: New features of this second attempt are:

+- PWD-achievements 2 and 4

 ---
 ## Passing Grade Achievements:
 1 - Refactor all user-facing Strings into resources